Garaio-REM/grem-graphql-api/README.md

 }
 ```

+## Error handling

+When an error occurs, an `errors` node is returned in the response describing the error (eg. `token_expired`, see above).
+Always check for an `errors` node in the response first.
+If there is one, ignore the `data` node that might also be present.
+The reason behind this is that when a rendering error occurs (like a `null` value for a field that is declared as `not null`), GraphQL possibly already streamed part of the result and the response contains an incomplete `data` node.

 ## Access Restrictions

 Sensitive queries / mutations / fields are protected and not accessible unless we grant access to it, eg tenant / tenancy data.
 If you try to query fields without the required permissions you will get Not Authorized errors.